-Below it is a paper envelope, which contains manuals and recommendations from the manufacturer in various languages, and there is also a needle for ejecting the SIM card slot or a specific NM memory card from Huawei.
+Under it there is a paper envelope, the contents of which are manuals and recommendations from the manufacturer in various languages, and there is also a needle for pulling out the drawer on SIM card or a specific Huawei NM memory card.

 Below on the top floor is the 22,5W end of the quick charger, which reliably and quickly charges the battery with a capacity of 3650 mAh.

 Along with the charger, there is also a USB cable type C, which on the other hand contains a standard USB type A connector.
 A nice bonus is the integrated headset, which consists of simple headphones with a microphone, control buttons and a cube-shaped construction.